 “Jax, don’t do this.”
 She said, more for his benefit than for hers.

 “Whatever.
-I was getting tired of you anyway.”
+I was tiring of you, anyway.”

 As soon as he turned away from her, Attie grabbed her and drugged her into the nearest restroom.
 “See!
 That wasn’t so bad.”